zkm/info/README.md

 - Ensure `dist` contains `index.html` and assets after `yarn build`.
 - Pages source should be set to "GitHub Actions" in repo Settings → Pages.

-## Additional Dashboard Options
+## Dashboard

-The webpack-dashboard provides additional options for customization:

-*   Progress Bar: To enable the progress bar during the build process, set the `showProgress` option to `true` in the webpack configuration file.

-*   Customizations: You can customize the appearance of the dashboard by specifying custom colors and layouts in the webpack configuration file.

-Refer to the webpack-dashboard documentation for more information on how to utilize these options.
+This project uses webpack-dashboard both via the CLI wrapper in the start script and the plugin in `webpack.config.dev.js`.
+It works out of the box; no extra configuration is required.
+To customize the theme or layout, adjust the `new DashboardPlugin({ ... })` options in `webpack.config.dev.js` and refer to the webpack-dashboard documentation.

 ## Resources